strangebuzz/phpquiz/README.md

 PHP Quiz 🐘
 ===========

 This is the public repository of the [https://phpquiz.xyz][1] website.
+It's a Symfony 5.1 application trying to respect best practices.

 Requirements ⚙